 This example shows how to change a switch template to the default template.
+On an aggregator switch, this is the default aggregator template; on a desktop switch, this is the default desktop template.

 '''

 Switch(config)# no sdm prefer

 Switch(config)# exit

 Switch# reload

 '''